arenbrian/Stock-Price-Predictor-Visualizer/README.md

 # HOW TO RUN

---Create a virtual environment--
+-Create a virtual environment-
 In terminal:
 python -m venv venv

---Activate the virtual environment--
+-Activate the virtual environment-
 In terminal:
 source venv/bin/activate

---Install all required libraries--
+-Install all required libraries-
 In terminal:
 pip install -r requirements.txt

---Run the application--
+-Run the application-
 In terminal:
 streamlit run app.py

 ENJOY!